lists: list comprehensions

 self.assertEqual(a_list, list(iterable))

-the test is still green.
-Why use a for loop when you can use the list constructor to get the same thing?
-I will show this in a little bit
+the test passes.
+Why use a for loop when I can use the list constructor to get the same thing?
+Sometimes one is better than the other

 self.assertEqual(a_list, list(iterable))